-This research builds upon a pilot study that IPA conducted with Colpensiones, the public defined-benefit provider, and the National Planning Department’s Office of Monitoring and Evaluation of Public Policies (DNP-DSEPP) in late 2016, which examined the impact of using text messages to increase savings behavior.
-While preliminary results from the pilot indicate that messages can improve savings behaviors, IPA is now working with Colpensiones and the IDB’s Labor Markets Unit to further investigate the impact of a variety of messaging strategies on retirement savings behavior.
+This research builds upon previous evidence of the impact SMS reminders can have on savings and on a pilot study that IPA conducted with Colpensiones, the public defined-benefit provider, and the National Planning Department’s Office of Monitoring and Evaluation of Public Policies (DNP-DSEPP) in late 2016, which examined the impact of using text messages to increase savings behavior.
+While preliminary results from the pilot indicated that messages can improve savings behaviors, IPA worked with Colpensiones and the IDB’s Labor Markets Unit to further investigate the impact of a variety of messaging strategies on retirement savings behavior.

-Researchers are partnering with Colpensiones and the IDB’s Labor Markets Unit to conduct a series of randomized evaluations on the impact of various messaging strategies on retirement savings behavior.
-Researchers will conduct three rapid fire randomized evaluations over one year, each lasting approximately four months, which will each address different behavioral barriers to saving for retirement.
-This iterative research design enables researchers to optimize the messages tested and quickly inform Colpensiones on the most effective and lasting strategies for improving savings behavior.
+Researchers partnered with Colpensiones and the IDB’s Labor Markets Unit to conduct a series of randomized evaluations on the impact of various messaging strategies on retirement savings behavior.
+Researchers conducted three rapid fire randomized evaluations over one year, each lasting five months, which each addressed different behavioral barriers to saving for retirement compared to a standard savings message.
+During each wave, individuals enrolled in BEPS received a total of nine SMS messages, sent every other week.
+This iterative research design enabled researchers to optimize the messages tested and quickly inform Colpensiones on the most effective and lasting strategies for improving savings behavior.

-Behavioral messages: The first wave will test the effectiveness of three different behavioral-based messaging strategies.
-Among the 690,000 BEPS eligible account holders, 390,00 users will be randomly sampled to participate in the study.
-From the study population, 240,000 users will be randomly selected to receive one of the messaging strategies while 150,000 users will not receive any messages and will serve as a comparison group.
-The specific language used in the messages will vary depending on the age of the recipient.
-Furthermore, each message will include a different behavioral framing, which builds upon a framework identified by Ideas426: making retirement feel vivid and present, making retirement visible and common, and reducing the sense of loss associated with saving.
+Behavioral messages: The first wave tested the effectiveness of three different behavioral-based messaging strategies.
+Among the 690,000 BEPS eligible account holders, 390,00 users were randomly sampled to participate in the study.
+From the study population, 240,000 users were randomly selected to receive one of the messaging strategies while 150,000 users did receive any messages and served as a comparison group.
+The specific language used in the messages varied depending on the age of the recipient.
+Furthermore, each message included a different behavioral framing, which built upon a framework identified by Ideas426: making retirement feel vivid and present, making retirement visible and common, and reducing the sense of loss associated with saving.

-Savings goal messages: The second wave will test the effectiveness of setting different levels of annual savings goals for users.
-High, medium, and low saving goals will be assigned based on an individual’s savings behavior the previous year.
-After establishing the goal, subsequent messages will inform users about their progress towards accomplishing their goal with some users receiving the goal framed as a monthly goal and others receiving goal framed as an annual goal. .
-Among the 240,000 users in the behavioral messages treatment group, 155,000 users will be randomly selected to receive the savings goal messages in the second wave.
-The remaining 85,000 users will stop receiving any messages.
+Savings goal messages: The second wave tested the effectiveness of setting different levels of annual savings goals for users.
+High, medium, and low saving goals were assigned based on an individual’s savings behavior the previous year.
+After establishing the goal, subsequent messages informed users about their progress towards accomplishing their goal with some users receiving the goal framed as a monthly goal and others receiving goal framed as an annual goal.
+Among the 240,000 users in the behavioral messages treatment group, 155,000 users were randomly selected to receive the savings goal messages in the second wave.
+The remaining 85,000 users stopped receiving any messages.

-Long-term impacts: The third wave will focus on measuring the persistence of effects observed in the first and second waves over four, eight, and twelve months following the intervention.
-During this wave, among the 155,000 users that received savings goal messages, 60,000 users will be randomly selected to continue receiving messages, and the remaining 95,000 users will stop receiving messages after the second wave.
-The messages will be designed based on the best performing strategies identified in the previous waves.
+Long-term impacts: The third wave focused on measuring the persistence of effects observed in the first and second waves over five, ten, and fifteen months following the intervention.
+During this wave, among the 155,000 users that received savings goal messages, 60,000 users were randomly selected to continue receiving messages, and the remaining 95,000 users stopped receiving messages after the second wave.
+The messages were designed based on the best performing strategies identified in the previous waves.

-Activating inactive users, boosting the messaging effect: In addition to the messaging strategies, 80,000 users who have never completed a transaction in BEPS will be randomly selected to receive a simple phone call during the third wave informing them about their saving account.
-Four types of calls will be tested: human interactive, human rigid, prerecorded interactive, and prerecorded rigid.
+Activating inactive users, boosting the messaging effect: In addition to the messaging strategies, 80,000 users who had never completed a transaction in BEPS were randomly selected to receive a simple phone call during the third wave informing them about their saving account.
+Four types of calls were tested: human interactive, human rigid, prerecorded interactive, and prerecorded rigid.

-The research team will collect transaction-level administrative data to measure the impact of these different messaging strategies on the number of savings transactions and savings account balances of BEPS account holders.
+The research team collected transaction-level administrative data to measure the impact of these different messaging strategies on the number of savings transactions and savings account balances of the BEPS account holders.